 Equity financings will generally be limited to the extent that capital is available on acceptable terms.
 The acceptability of financing terms is generally determined by reference to the prevailing market price of the Company's shares.
 The terms on which the Company obtains financings are furthermore subject to the guidelines of the CSE.

-There were no changes in the Company's approach to capital management during the six months ended June 30, 2023.
+There were no changes in the Company's approach to capital management during the years-ended December 31, 2023, or 2022 other than the addition of the preferred shares in 2023.

 RELATED PARTY TRANSACTIONS AND KEY MANAGEMENT COMPENSATION